 We then review and discuss a range of relevant documentation that is available i.e the regulation guidance in the UK and the associated Approved Documents to the Building Regulations.
 This will cover the Regulatory Reform (Fire Safety) Order (RRO) and the Risk Assessment process.

 After looking at and considering the importance of third party certification for products and installers and CE marking, we introduce delegates to the premise of passive and active fire protection providing brief details about active fire protection and smoke control.

 The third session of the morning starts with asking ‘What is Fire?’ and explains some of the more important terminology and key causes of building fires.
 Fire tests are also examined with respect to large scale ‘Fire Resistance’ tests and ‘Reaction-to-Fire’ testing, ending with a final look at the European guidance and the European fire testing.

-Module 2: The KFSC Penetration Sealing Systems Module
+Module 2: The KFS Penetration Sealing Systems Module

 This comprehensive and practical module (delivered in the afternoon) provides the reasoning, knowledge and critical understanding of the important issues that must be addressed when conducting fire door installation and maintenance and inspections.